mikeintoch/developer-hub/assets/tutorials/install-dev-hub.md

 ## Open Developer Hub in a browser.

-- For now, select the Route icon in the top-right of the roundel for the developer-hub application and the follwing screen will appear in a separate tab.
+- For now, select the Route icon in the top-right of the roundel for the developer-hub application and the following screen will appear in a separate tab.

 <img src="/assets/images/5.png" width="70%" height="70%" style="display: block; margin: 0 auto">